William Clark Kerner, born 1995, was diagnosed with Classic

 At nine, he discovered the feel and colors of Play Doh, began drawing facial expressions and cutting construction paper.
 Within months, he was verbally labeling his feelings with the names of the Seven Dwarfs.
 On his tenth birthday, he realized that presents had surprises inside, a pair of scissors, for one.
 Oddly, he wrapped his fingers and hand entirely around them mysteriously making perfect cuts, and still does.

-Wil enjoys creating paper characters as well as side-by-side stacks of colored papers, both representing his animated video friends that he quickly identifies by either video names or their colors when asked.
+Wil enjoys creating paper characters as well as side-by-side stacks of colored paper, both representing his animated video friends that he quickly identifies by either video names or their colors when asked.
 To this day, he is age-typically behind but continues to enhance his inherent spirit for living and determination to make his own choices.

 Website by TGS DESIGN Copyright 2009, All RIghts Reserved